Greensboro Former and Historic Firehouses

 414 Martin Luther King Jr. Blvd.

-Opened circa 1905 / Closed 1960
+Opened c1905 / Closed 1962

 Around December 1905, the volunteer Southside Hose Company relocated to 414 Asheboro Street, now named Martin Luther King Jr. Boulevard.
 The building that became Greensboro Fire Station 4 originally housed a horse-drawn hose wagon.

-In 1964, Engine 4 was relocated to 401 Gorrell Street.
+On December 15, 1962, Engine 4 was relocated to 401 Gorrell Street.
 The new station housed Greensboro's first African-American firefighters until the department integrated in November 1967.

 The 3,552 square-foot structure was subsequently rented for use as a radio repair shop.
 It later housed a graphics arts business.
 Completely remodeled inside, the old station presently serves as community development center.